ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 ### LogEntrySummary Object
 An abbreviated version of a [LogEntry](#logentry-object) object.
-It contains fewer properties and is is suitable to be returned in queries for many log entries.
+It contains fewer properties and is suitable to be returned in queries for many log entries.

 ```json
 {